Ryuichi Kihara

-He previously competed with Narumi Takahashi and Miu Suzaki, representing Japan at the 2014 and 2018 Winter Olympics, respectively.
+He also previously competed with Narumi Takahashi and Miu Suzaki, representing Japan at the 2014 and 2018 Winter Olympics, respectively.

 As a singles skater, he is a two-time bronze medalist on the ISU Junior Grand Prix series and the 2010–11 Japanese Junior silver medalist.

 Personal life

 Kihara was born on August 22, 1992, in Ichinomiya, Aichi.
 In addition to figure skating, he enjoys playing baseball in his spare time.

 He graduated from Chukyo University's School of Sport Science in 2014.